michelebolis/UniversityExamSystem/documentazione/doc_trigger.md

 WHEN BEFORE UPDATE
 FOR EACH ROW
 ---
-- hash: all'inserimento o alla modifica di un utente, applico la funzione hash md5 alla password.
+- **hash**: all'inserimento o alla modifica di un utente, applico la funzione hash md5 alla password.
 ON uni.utente
 BEFORE INSERT OR UPDATE
 FOR EACH ROW